Nenad Kecmanović: Early life and academic career

 Kecmanović was born in Sarajevo, PR Bosnia and Herzegovina, FPR Yugoslavia on 9 September 1947.
 He graduated in sociology in 1971 as a student of the generation, and in political science in 1973, from the University of Sarajevo, after which he worked as an assistant at the Faculty of Political Science.
 He received his doctorate in "Convergence of Political Systems" in 1975.
 In 1976, Kecmanović became an assistant professor at the same Faculty, an associate professor in 1979, becoming a full professor in 1984.
 Until the Bosnian War and the breakup of Yugoslavia, he was a professor of political science and dean of the Faculty of Political Science in Sarajevo.
 He was rector of the University of Sarajevo from 1988 until 1991.
 In 1991, he received an honorary doctorate from the University of Michigan.

 In Belgrade, Serbia, Kecmanović worked as a professor and head of the Department of Political Science at the Faculty of Political Sciences of the University of Belgrade.

 Kecmanović is currently active as a full professor at the University of East Sarajevo.
 He was also dean of the University of Banja Luka, where he currently works as an associate professor.
 He has been a member of the Senate of Republika Srpska since September 1996.
 He was elected an expert of the United Nations Center for Peace and Development in Paris in 1998, and in 2006 he became a member of the Russian Academy of Sciences in Moscow.

 Political career

+Šešelj against Miljuš

+Miljuš competed with Vojislav Šešelj for the position of assistant at the Sarajevo Faculty.
+What initially seemed like a purely scientific issue turned into a political dispute with the government of the then SR Bosnia and Herzegovina, especially with the leading figures of the ZK BiH, Branko Mikulić and Hamdija Pozderac, who supported Miljuš, whom Šešelj accused of copying his doctoral dissertation in part from Edvard Kardelj.
+Miljuš and Šešelj namely competed for the same assistant position at the faculty, and the promising young Miljuš won it.

+Vojislav Šešelj himself later admitted that his goal at the time was neither the alleged plagiarism nor the competitor Brane Miljuš, but that he wanted to divert the attention of the Central Committee of the League of Communists of Bosnia and Herzegovina from Nenad Kecmanović: